LIE ALGEBRAS - 2022/3

 · display subject knowledge by recalling key definitions and results;

 · apply the techniques learnt to both routine and unfamiliar problems.

 Thus, the summative assessment for this module consists of:

-· One two-hour examination at the end of Semester 2, worth 75% of the module mark.
+· One two-hour examination at the end of the semester, worth 80% of the module mark

 Formative assessment and feedback

-Students receive written comments on their marked coursework assignments.
-Verbal feedback is provided in lectures and office hours.
+Students receive written comments on their marked test and coursework assignments.
+Verbal feedback is provided in meetings and office hours.

 - enhance students' appreciation of abstract algebraic structure theory,

 - develop an understanding of Lie algebras and related concepts,